novuhq/novu/docs/docs/guides/how-to-add-digest-to-email-notifications.md

 We're hitting the backend route we had created earlier.
 The backend has been deployed on render as can be seen in this code snippet above.

-Congratulations for following the guide up until this point.
+Congratulations on following the guide up until this point.
 We can style our app a little using [some TailwindCSS](https://github.com/novuhq/digest-email-app).

 If you’ve done everything as recommended, you’ll end up with an app that looks like this:

 ![email digest app showcase](https://res.cloudinary.com/dxc6bnman/image/upload/v1689098964/guides/Screenshot_2023-07-11_at_11.39.17_PM_xtbh3r.png)

-In this app, when we enter the email id, some text in the input box and click send, the notification appears in the inbox after the delay specified above (when we’re creating the workflow).
+In this app, when we enter the email id, some text in the input box, and click send, the notification appears in the inbox after the delay specified above (when we’re creating the workflow).